-- i) Investigate and prove the theory that the resultant of a number of concurrent forces acting simultaneously at a single point can be determined by simple addition of the forces graphically - ii) Investigate and verify the theory that the support reactions of loaded beams can be found by summing the moments about each of the supports separately. - iii) Investigate and verify the theory of dry friction.
+- i) Investigate and prove the theory that the resultant of a number of concurrent forces acting simultaneously at a single point can be determined by simple addition of the forces graphically - ii) Investigate and verify the theory that the support reactions of loaded beams can be found by summing the moments about each of the supports separately. - iii)Investigate and verify the theory of dry friction.

-20ME11002 - Engineering Graphics (Common to All Branches)
+20ME11002 - Engineering Graphics

-B.Tech.
-ME - I Year, I-Sem.
+B. Tech.
+ME - I Year, I Semester